-No. EAC Condition Implementation Status Compliance Status Description EAC 53 The Labour and Training Plan must include at least the following: Where labour requirements cannot be met through the local labour pool, develop a strategy for attracting new entrants to the local labour force.
-Ongoing In Compliance BC Hydro has undertaken the following initiatives described in the Plan to date: - Site C contractors continue to participate in regional jobs fairs.
-In 2017, PRHP and ATCO Two Rivers Lodging Group have participated in both Dawson Creek and Fort St. John regional job fairs - BC Hydro has contractually required Site C Contractors to report on their work force monthly, including reporting on categories of workers that are difficult to hire for the Peace Region labour pool. - BC Hydro required Site C contractors to post Site C employment opportunities on the WorkBC and Employment Connections websites.
-BC Hydro has also facilitated contact between Site C contractors and Employment Connections to ensure Site C contractors continue to post Site C employment opportunities - BC Hydro has contractually required Site C contractors to provide information on the number and job category of foreign workers, management, and supervisors employed in Canada on Project related work.
+No. EAC Condition Implementation Status Compliance Status Description EAC 53 The Labour and Training Plan must include at least the following: Where labour requirements cannot be met through the local labour pool, develop a strategy for attracting new entrants to the local labour force. ongoing In Compliance BC Hydro has undertaken the following initiatives described in the Plan to date: - Site C contractors continue to participate in regional jobs fairs. - BC Hydro has contractually required Site C Contractors to report on their work force monthly, including reporting on categories of workers that are difficult to hire for the Peace Region labour pool. - Developed and implemented the Indigenous Employment and Information Day.
+The session is an opportunity for networking between contractors and the training and employment representatives from regional Indigenous communities.
+Two sessions have been held in 2018 - BC Hydro required Site C contractors to post Site C employment opportunities on the WorkBC and Employment Connections websites.
+BC Hydro has also facilitated contact between new Site C contractors and Employment Connections to ensure Site C Contractors continue to post Site C employment opportunities.
+BC Hydro monitors compliance with these postings on a regular basis - BC Hydro has contractually required Site C contractors to provide information on the number and job category of foreign workers, management, and supervisors employed in Canada on Project related work. - In September 2017, the Contractors Labour Committee agreed to establish an Indigenous labour subcommittee.
+The purpose of the subcommittee is to support Indigenous training, labour and employment on Site C through communication, consultation, coordination and cooperation among contractors on the Project

 No. EAC Condition Implementation Status Compliance Status Description EAC 53 Resources and funding arrangements with education providers to ensure required training and skill development programs are available.
 Ongoing In Compliance BC Hydro has undertaken the following initiatives described in the Plan to date: - continued to support trades and skilled training through the BC Hydro Trades and Skilled Training Bursary Awards program through Northern Lights College.
-As of August 2017, 201 students had received bursaries, including 78 Indigenous students who have benefitted from the bursary in programs such as electrical, welding, millwright, cooking, social work, and many others. - maintained regular contact with the Ministry of Job, Trade and Skills Training (JTST) to update relevant departments with workforce requirements for the Project and provide workforce information.
+As of August 2018, 241 students had received bursaries, including 100 Indigenous students who have benefitted from the bursary in programs such as electrical, welding, millwright, cooking, social work, and many others.
+The bursary ended in October 2018, with remaining amounts still available.
+BC Hydro has worked with the Northern Lights College Foundation to extend the bursary for additional year, and reserve the remaining bursary amounts for local workers with trades programs directly needed for project work. - maintained regular contact with relevant Ministry's to update relevant departments with workforce requirements for the Project and provide workforce information.
 EAC 53 Participation in regional workforce training initiatives during construction Ongoing In Compliance BC Hydro has maintained on-going contact with training providers/institutions and employment agencies in Northeast British Columbia and facilitated contact between these agencies and Site C contractors.
-BC Hydro has facilitated connections between PRHP and Employment Connections to host a job fair specifically focused on workers required for upcoming positions related to the RCC work.
-In March 2017, BC Hydro met with regional employment agencies, local training institutions and organizations and Site C contractors, onsite to facilitate discussions regarding regional hiring concerns.
-During roundtable discussions, groups discussed training and employment needs and how these groups can assist each other in employing and training individuals to meet project needs.
+BC Hydro has facilitated connections between PRHP, AFDE and Employment Connections to plan on job fair specifically focused on workers required for upcoming positions at Site.
+In August 2013, Northern Lights College Foundation started distributing the BC Hydro Trades and Skilled Training Bursary Awards.
+As of August 2018, 241 students had received bursaries, including 100 Indigenous students who have benefitted from the bursary in programs such as electrical, welding, millwright, cooking, social work, and many others.
+The bursary ended in October 2018, with remaining amounts still available.
+BC Hydro has worked with the Northern Lights College Foundation to extend the bursary for additional year, and reserve the remaining bursary amounts for local workers with trades programs directly needed for project work.